The Power of Conversion Rate Optimization (CRO) For Automotive Ecommerce

-Conversion Rate Optimization (CRO) is a process.
-The goal of this process is to increase a website’s overall performance – more sales, more leads, etc. The CRO process can involve testing very small or very big changes to a website’s design, text, or function.
-CRO is an ongoing, never-ending process.
+Conversion Rate Optimization (CRO) is a process to improve a website’s overall performance.
+The CRO process involves identifying and testing very small or very big changes to a website’s design, text, or function for the purpose of increasing performance.

-CRO is about doing more with what you have.
-It’s about efficiency.
+CRO is about efficiency – it’s about doing more with what you have.

 - Increase the number of visits to the website